 Moves to Caracas, Venezuela

 Gil’s had family that lived in Caracas, Venezuela and they would frequently visit Cuba.
 Her cousin Katy Rentería had acquired some fame as a dancer of the Ballet Folklórico de Venezuela (Venezuelan folkloric ballet company).
-Her cousin Katy asked Gil’s parents if they would allow Blanca Rosa to accompany her and her parents on tour because she was very lonely.
+Katy asked Gil’s parents if they would allow Blanca Rosa to accompany her and her parents on tour because she was very lonely.
 Gil’s parents conceded and at 15 years of age, Blanca Rosa was on her way to Caracas with her relatives.
-Her first aeroplane trip terrified her (which may have kept her from returning to Cuba sooner).
-Within a month or so of being in Caracas, her cousin Katy celebrates her birthday with a party that included several entertainment personalities among its invited guest.
-Arístides Borrego, a television entrepreneur, overheard Gil singing in the kitchen while she was making sandwiches for the guest.
-He immediately asked who she was and would she be willing to sing on television.
-When he was told that she was a minor he then responded that he had a children’s program she could perform in called Humo y Fantasia (Smoke and Fantasy).
+Her first airplane trip terrified her (which may have kept her from returning to Cuba sooner).
+Within a month or so of being in Caracas, her cousin Katy celebrated her birthday with a party that included several entertainment personalities among its invited guests.
+Arístides Borrego, a television entrepreneur, overheard Gil singing in the kitchen while she was making sandwiches for the gathering.
+He immediately asked who she was and if she would be willing to sing on television.
+When he was told that she was a minor, he then responded that he had a children’s program she could perform in called Humo y Fantasia (Smoke and Fantasy).
 With her cousin Katy’s reassurance, Gil agreed.
 They set a date at this time when she can go for a studio test at Televisa studio.
-They asked her to pick whichever song she wanted to sing so Gil asked the pianist if he could play “Reloj” by Roberto Cantoral.
+Once there, they asked her to pick whichever song she wanted to sing so Gil asked the pianist if he could play “Reloj” by Roberto Cantoral.
 Due to her performance on the test, Gil is scheduled to perform on the television show and unbeknownst to the 15-year-old, her career was launched.